opensearch-project/documentation-website/_dashboards/visualize/area.md

 In this tutorial you'll create a simple area chart using sample data and aggregations in OpenSearch Dashboards by connecting to [http://localhost:5601](http://localhost:5601) from a browser.

 You have several aggregation options in Dashboards, and the choice influences your analysis.
-The use cases of aggregations vary from analyzing data in real time to using Dashboards to create a visualization dashboard.
-If you need an overview of aggregations in OpenSearch, see [Aggregations]({{site.url}}{{site.baseurl}}/opensearch/aggregations/) before getting started with this tutorial.
+The use cases for aggregations vary from analyzing data in real time to using Dashboards to create a visualization dashboard.
+If you need an overview of aggregations in OpenSearch, see [Aggregations]({{site.url}}{{site.baseurl}}/opensearch/aggregations/) before starting this tutorial.

 Make sure you have [installed the latest version of Dashboards](https://opensearch.org/docs/latest/install-and-configure/install-dashboards/index/) and added the sample data before continuing with this tutorial. _This tutorial is uses Dashboards version 2.4.1, which is the latest version at time of this tutorial_.
 {: .note}